Malta is a small archipelago in the Mediterranean, sitting in a sweet spot between Sicily and North Africa.

 There are all types of beaches in Malta.
-From sandy ones (mainly in the North) to the natural pool like types of St Peters Pools.
-Whether you prefer rocky, (beaches) pebbly ones or the feel of sand between your toes…
+From sandy ones (mainly in the North) to natural pools, like St Peters Pools.
+Whether you prefer rocky (beaches) pebbly ones or the feel of sand between your toes…

 Here are some of my favourite beaches, perhaps they will become yours too.